MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 Next, we have some packages to install:

-> sudo apt install -y openjdk-#-jre screen ufw unattended-upgrades wget
+> sudo apt install -y git openjdk-#-jre screen ufw unattended-upgrades wget

 *Note: You'll need to replace <#> with the one appropriate to the version of Minecraft you'll be on.*